wtmitchell/tradgames/README.md

 breakthrough is using cmake to configure the build.
 On Linux, run build.sh.

+If you are using Visual Studio 2012, load the solution file breakthrough.sln and build the two projects contained within.

 Running a Game
 --------------
 To start a game between two random players type the following: